HelderRuben/BranchTest/README.md

-Repo to mess around with git branching
+Repo to f*ck around with git branching
+Isn't this stuff fun?